tpope/vim-rhubarb/README.markdown

     echo 'machine api.github.com login <token> password x-oauth-basic' \
       >> ~/.netrc

+If you are using GitHub Enterprise, repeat those steps for each domain (omit the `api.` portion).
+You'll also need to tell Rhubarb the root URLs:

+    let g:github_enterprise_urls = ['https://example.com']

 ## FAQ

 > How do I turn off that preview window that shows the issue body?